JevonThompsonx/workScripts/updatingSoftware/README.md

 ## Important Notes

-* **MSI Only:** These scripts are specifically designed for `.msi` installers.
+* **MSI Only:** The core update scripts are specifically designed for `.msi` installers.
 They will not work for `.exe` or other installer types without significant modification.
 * **Administrator Privileges:** Installation of software typically requires administrator rights.
 Ensure the script is run in an elevated PowerShell session if necessary.
 * **Error Handling:** The scripts include basic `try/catch` blocks for error handling during download and installation.
 Check the console output for error messages.
 * **URL Validity:** Ensure the `$downloadUrl` is always pointing to the correct and current version of the installer you wish to deploy.